 Moleskine isn't just about physical journals and notebooks anymore.
 The company has made a strong push into iOS apps, highlighted by Flow, an impressive drawing and note-taking app that does justice to Moleskine's notebook roots.
-It’s so good that it managed to bag both an Apple Design Award and a nod as 2019’s iPad App of the Year.
+It’s so good that it managed to bag both an Apple Design Award and iPad App of the Year in 2019.

 Users can draw or take notes on an infinite-width canvas.
 You’re able to customize everything from your writing tools (virtual pens, pencils and markers in a variety of colors and sizes) to paper (pick from Moleskine's traditional ivory paper or black, white, and blue, with options for grids).
 Flow provides a luxurious drawing experience that fully supports the iPad’s interface.
 Try out the app for free for seven days, before a $1.99 monthly subscription kicks in.

 The standard Twitter app for iPad is fine for general use, but if you're looking for something more fully featured, check out Tweetbot, a premium Twitter client that adds a ton of extra features with the Twitter power user in mind.

 There are no ads, a chronological view, granular mute filters for users, hashtags, and keywords, and a detailed activity and analytics view that quickly summarizes your interactions, mentions and retweets.
 A two-pane view on iPad also enables you to simultaneously view two feeds, or, say, your mentions and DMs.
 This might be overkill for some users, but if you spend a lot of time on Twitter, it's going to make your life a lot easier.

 Download Tweetbot for iPad (opens in new tab)